charudatta10/charudatta10/README.md

 ## 🏆 Achievements

-- 🏅 **Professional Milestones**: Mentored six students to complete their master theses.
+- 🏅 **Professional Milestones**: Mentored six students to complete their master theses in 2025.
-- 🎓 **Academic Success**: Earned a Master’s degree in Microelectronics.
+- 🎓 **Academic Success**: Earned a Master’s degree in Microelectronics in 2017.
 - 🏃 **Personal Triumphs**: Completed a 5 km run in the RG Marathon 2024.
-- 🤝 **Community Involvement**: Volunteered with UNICEF and Swachh Bharat Mission.
+- 🤝 **Community Involvement**: Volunteered with UNICEF and Swachh Bharat Mission 2015-17.
-- 🐍 **Skill Development**: Learned Python for AI, ML, and web development.
+- 🐍 **Skill Development**: Learned Python for AI, ML, and web development 2017 onwards.

 ## 📚 Knowledge & Skills